|

 Now you have some text on your web page, but you might want it in a different font or size, or centered on the page.
 You need to add some formatting elements to modify the text.
 Adding elements to a web page is easy.
 Choose where you want something in relation to what is already there, and click on the appropriate Insert Here Button.
 In our example, we want to put a Font element before the text so that it modifies the text that follows.
 So we click on the Insert Here Button in front of the text, as shown below.

-Each Blank Line icon represents a single line, so if you want more than one you'll need to insert each one separately.
-Click on the Insert Here Button after the first break, and insert a second break. |
+Each Blank Line icon represents a single line, so if you want more than one

 Click on the Insert Here Button following the second break (new line) in the Preview Pane, select "Graphic" from the drop-down list, and click the grey Insert button.
 A graphic placeholder will appear in your web page Preview Frame, and the graphic properties will appear in the Properties Frame.